GenJess/GenerativeJesse-LIVE/website-dev-log.md

 ---

+## Rollback: Cursor Animation Overlay (2025-04-25)
+- **Reason:** Home/landing page was broken after release due to the CanvasCursor animation overlay.
+- **Actions:**
+  - Removed `<CanvasCursor />` import and usage from `src/pages/index.tsx`.
+  - Deleted `src/components/ui/canvas-cursor.tsx`.
+  - Confirmed removal restores intended home page functionality.
+- **Reference:** See project-overview.md and .windsurfrules for rollback/preview policy.

 ## Next Steps / Open Questions
 - Monitor the deployment for any issues or feedback.
-- Consider extending the cursor overlay to other pages if desired.
+- Consider extending the cursor overlay to other pages if desired (pending stable implementation).
 - Continue to log key learnings and workflow improvements in this file.

 ---